 Towing a trailer requires additional driving skills and safety precautions.
 The trailer may be a caravan or camper trailer, boat trailer, horse float or special-purpose trailer.

-The driver of the vehicle is legally responsible for being safe when towing a trailer, and ensuring the towing vehicle, trailer and couplings meet the minimum standards.
+The driver of the vehicle is legally responsible for being safe when towing a trailer, and ensuring the towing vehicle, trailer and tow couplings meet the minimum standards and loaded mass limits.

-They will also find the drive more enjoyable if the combination is well designed and set up.
+They will also find the drive more enjoyable if the combination is well designed and set up, and not overloaded.

 Using a suitable vehicle

 Safe towing starts with ensuring the tow vehicle is suitable to tow the trailer.
 You can select the right trailer or caravan to match your tow vehicle or buy a tow vehicle to suit your trailer type and towing needs.

 While modern vehicles are lighter and provide better service for normal motoring, some don’t have the necessary characteristics for towing.

 The owner's manual usually indicates the maximum weight and other trailer features that are appropriate for the vehicle.
 You should not exceed these limits.